Real Estate Debt Module in Excel (Updated May 2024)

 If you are modeling an existing loan (loan assumption), your inputs will be slightly different.
 First, you will enter the “Avg.
 Rate Over Term” similar to above.
 Next, you will enter the original amortization, and the original term of the loan you will be assuming together with the number of years of interest-only the loan included.
 Finally, you will enter the number of months before the loan matures (“Remaining Term”), the loan assumption fee (if any), and the current monthly payment of the loan.
 With this information, the Existing Loan Terms section will automatically calculate the “Actual Loan Balance”, the “Original Loan Balance”, the “Remaining IO Period”, the “Monthly I/O Payment”, the payoff at maturity, and the month that the loan will mature.

 If you are modeling an existing loan (loan assumption), you will also need to enter “Refinance Terms”, or the terms of the loan that will take out the existing loan once is matures (assuming the loan matures during the analysis period.
-The “Refinance Term” assumptions are similar to the new loan terms, with the exception that you will also need to include a refinance loan amount.
+The “Refinance Term” assumptions are similar to the new loan terms.
+However, it has the exception that you will also need to include a refinance loan amount.

 Preview Debt Service and Balance – Amortization Tab

 With your assumptions entered in the ‘Debt’ tab, you can go to the ‘Amortization’ tab to see how your debt is being modeled.
-The Amortization tab shows each month, and its corresponding debt service payment [Column E], amount paid to principal [Column F], amount paid in interest [Column G], and the principal balance of the combined senior and secondary debt at the beginning of the month [Column H] and the end of the month [Column I].
+The Amortization tab shows a few things.
+It shows each month, its corresponding debt service payment [Column E], amount paid to principal [Column F], amount paid in interest [Column G], and the principal balance of the combined senior and secondary debt at the beginning of the month [Column H] and the end of the month [Column I].

-There are a lot of moving parts with this module, and it still needs more testing to work out possible bugs.
+There are a lot of moving parts with this module.
+It still needs more testing to work out possible bugs.
 So if you find anything that needs correcting, or you have suggestions that will make the module better, don’t hesitate to reach out.

 REAL ESTATE FINANCING – DEBT MODULE